Current Projects

 Partnering with Nebraska Families: Accessibility and Success of Early Intervention

-The SCADD Lab and The Learning Lab (run by Dr. Susan Loveall) will soon be evaluating the perceptions of families in Nebraska who have a child that is currently receiving, or has previously received, Early Intervention services.
+The SCADD Lab and The Learning Lab (run by Dr. Susan Loveall) are evaluating the experiences of families in Nebraska who have a child that is currently receiving, or has previously received, Early Intervention services in the state of Nebraska.
 The goal of our joint-lab project is to understand how Early Intervention can become more accessible and successful for families in Nebraska and across the nation.
+We are very grateful for funding support from Calvin's Legacy Foundation!
 If you are interested in participating (as a family or research assistant) please contact Dr. Ciara Ousley or Dr. Susan Loveall.

 Embedding AAC within Playtime and Storybook Reading

-Dr. Ousley has received grant support curtesy of Layman Seed funding through the Nebraska Foundation to evaluate how communication supports can be embedded within playtime and storybook reading following an NDBI framework.
-Up to 10 young children (ages 2 to 5) with autism and/or communication delays will come into the SCADD lab for the study beginning in Spring 2024.
-Hannah and Mallory will be focusing their time on this project.
-Abbie is also on this project through UCARE funds.
+Dr. Ousley has received grant support curtesy of Layman Seed funding through UNL1 to evaluate how communication supports can be embedded within playtime and storybook reading following an NDBI framework.
+Young children aged 2 - 5 with autism and/or communication delays were recruited for the study.
+The lab is currently analyzing and disseminating the data.
+Check back here for updates!

 1 Click here to learn more about the project: Research Explores Technology to Support Speech Among Children with Autism